winghoko/simpleEvents/README.md

 The `SimpleEvents` and `TinyEvents` classes support 2 kinds of events.
 The first kind of events are periodic tasks, which are added using the `.addSchedule()` method, as explained in the "[1.
 Scheduled Tasks](docs/1_scheduled_tasks.md)" tutorial.
 The second kind of events are called reactions, which execute codes whenever triggered.
 These are added using the `.addReaction()` method, as explained in the "[2.
 Reactions and Debounce](docs/2_reactions_and_debounce.md)" tutorial.

-The `SimpleEvents` class also provide methods to pause, cancel, and resume various tasks, while the `TinyEvents` provides somewhat lower-level interface to achieve similar results.
+The `SimpleEvents` class also provide methods to pause, cancel, and resume various tasks, while the `TinyEvents` provides a somewhat lower-level interface to achieve similar results.

 ## Typical use case

-In typical use case, an instance of the `SimpleEvents` class is declared in global scope, and the `.addSchedule()`, `.addReaction()`, and `.addCaseSwitch()` methods are called as needed within the `setup()` function of standard Arduino code.
-After all event hooks are added, the `.begin()` method is called, also in the `setup()` function.
-Finally, the `.run()` method is placed inside the `loop()` function of standard Arduino code so that all hooks are checked and (if appropriate) executed once per loop.
+In typical use case, an instance of the `SimpleEvents` class is declared in global scope, and the `.addSchedule()`, `.addReaction()`, and `.addCaseSwitch()` methods are called as needed within the `setup()` portion of the Arduino sketch.
+After all event hooks are added, the `.begin()` method is called, also within the `setup()` function.
+Finally, the `.run()` method is placed inside the `loop()` portion of the Arduino sketch so that all hooks are checked and (if appropriate) executed once per loop.